 The beloved American pika is losing its habitat.
-These little animals could loose 75 percent of their range quite soon to climate change.
+These little animals are loosing 75 percent of their habitat to climate change.

 By Kate Stone